VicSchbt/expenses-tracker-back/insomnia/README.md

 - Used to return money to a category (e.g., after returning a purchased item)
 - Required category ID to balance future budgets
 - Required: `label`, `date`, `value`, `categoryId`

+## Savings Goals

+Savings goals allow you to track progress toward specific financial targets.

+### Creating a Savings Goal
+- **name** (required): The goal name/label (e.g., "Vacation Fund", "Emergency Fund")
+- **targetAmount** (required): The target amount you want to reach
+- **dueDate** (optional): The end date for the goal in ISO format

+### Tracking Progress
+- When you create a savings goal, `currentAmount` starts at 0
+- When you create a saving transaction using `POST /transactions/saving`, the goal's `currentAmount` is automatically incremented
+- The `createdAt` field represents the start date when the goal was created
+- You can view the current progress by getting the savings goal details